OxWearables/biobankAccelerometerAnalysis/docs/source/methods.rst

 Resampling
 ==========
 While the accelerometer is setup to record data at 100Hz, the actual sample rate can fluctuate between 94-104Hz.
+The implication of this is the introduction of differential effects between individuals when extracting frequency domain features for activity classification.
 Thus, valid data is resampled to 100 Hz using linear interpolation, except for interrupts lasting longer than 1 second which are set to missing.

 ***************************
-Vector Magnitude Processing
+Vector magnitude processing
 ***************************